 We absolutely love history in our homeschool, and it is a close second behind our favorite subject math.
 Over the years we have studied the Middle Ages, and we have studied lots of English history, but now is the time for us to focus on American history.
-We have started using Sonlight American history as our curriculum and we are loving it.
+Carry on reading for our Sonlight review.

 Sonlight is a literature-based curriculum and this is our first time using them.
 The reason we had not used Sonlight previously is that it is a Christian curriculum and we are secular homeschoolers.

-Carry on reading to find out what we love about Sonlight, and why as secular homeschoolers we highly recommend Sonlight American History.
-We use a secular homeschool curriculum for all subjects until we found Sonlight.
+Carry on reading to find out what we love about the Sonlight curriculum, and why as secular homeschoolers we highly recommend Sonlight American History.

 Should a Secular Homeschooler Consider Sonlight?